-On July 11, 2014, we entered into an agreement to acquire Capella.
-Capella is a fabless IC design company specializing in optoelectronic products.
-The acquisition will take place in steps and is expected to be completed by the end of January 2015.
-If completed, the acquisition is expected to strengthen our position in optoelectronic sensors, a promising growth market.
+In September 2014, we acquired 88.95% of Capella, a fabless IC design company specializing in optoelectronic products.
+We expect to acquire the remaining outstanding shares of Capella pursuant to a merger agreement signed on July 11, 2014.
+The merger is expected to be completed by the end of January 2015.
+The acquisition is expected to strengthen our position in optoelectronic sensors, a promising growth market.